chaohuang/mirror_mmetric/README.md

 ## Commands combination

-Use specific grid sampling method, then compare using pcc_error and pcqm metrics in a single call.
+Following example uses specific grid sampling method, then compare using pcc_error and pcqm metrics in a single call.

 ```
 mm.exe \